Organisations must ensure the model conflict of interest policy reflects their level of conflict of interest risk.

 Receiving gifts, benefits or hospitality can create a perception of a conflict of interest where decisions are made involving the giver of such gifts or benefits.
-The VPSC has set minimum accountabilities and provided guidance for the effective management of gift benefits and hospitality.
-See the Gifts and hospitality page for further information.
+The VPSC has set minimum accountabilities and provided guidance for the effective management of gifts, benefits and hospitality.
+See the Gifts, benefits and hospitality page for further information.

 Your organisation’s conflict of interest policies and procedures should be linked to its policies and procedures for the giving and receiving of gifts, benefits and hospitality.